Sewage Free Soils

 Around 60% of Scotlands treated sewage sludge is applied to agricultural soils.1

-Our agricultural soils are a finite resource, essential in climate regulation and a biodiverse habitat in their own right – one quarter of the world’s biodiversity is found in soils.
+Our agricultural soils are a finite resource, essential in climate regulation and a biodiverse habitat in their own right – 60% of the world’s biodiversity is found in soils2.
 The health of these soils is vital, so their protection from harmful contaminants is crucial

 We are calling for sewage sludge use on agricultural land to end until it is a clean and safe resource.